 When Twitter came out, one of my biggest expectations was to see it morph into the first “civic network”.
 You know, a place in which we get to meet new people and interact with strangers on the basis of “imagined community“.
 But Twitter didn’t evolve past the hash-tag concept and felt short of creating the ubiquitous civic network we all need.
 Then came Google Plus and, instead of pursuing the goal of becoming something bigger than Facebook, it ended up copying it.

 Facebook will succeed in becoming a civic network only when it reaches critical mass as a federation system (a connective tissue that binds websites), not as a “Like-producing machine”.
-By redirecting the traffic to their walled gardens, the social network of today misses the larger opportunity of connecting all the people on the planet that wish to perform similar actions or go to a particular piece of content.
-Ergo, the personalization of the social networking experience has claimed among its casualties the civic experience, the possibility of many of us going places together and the serendipitous discovery of people, places and solutions.
-The social network is confined to who we like and know and is not expanding our life experience.
-Instead of promoting equality, the social network thrives on the exercise of elitism.
-Privacy and anonymity are discourage and, instead, every digital citizen is forced to constantly wear a name tag, and disclose their likes, wants, needs and social circle.
+By redirecting the traffic to their walled gardens, the social network of today misses the larger opportunity of getting all the people on the planet that wish to perform the same action or get to that particular piece of content.
+Ergo, the personalization of the social networking experience has claimed among its casualties the civic experience, the possibility of many of us going to many places at the same time.